MariaKHW20/Retail-Demographics-Portfolio/README.md

 ![Monthly Sales Trend Visualisation](images/monthly_sales_trend_2023_vis.png)

-- The visualisation shows month-to-month trends clearly, and from here key insights around missed opportunities are identifiable.
-A best fit line was added into the chart to highlight the overall trend in sales performance throughout the year.
+- The visualisation shows month-to-month trends clearly, with a best fit line added into the chart to highlight the overall trend in sales performance throughout the year.
 It shows a clear visual summary of the underlying direction, revealing that 2023 sales showed strong momentum in Q1 and a recovery in Q4.
 - This query aggregated total revenue by month to understand how sales fluctuated across the year.
 The intended result was to identify seasonal patterns, growth periods, and months where revenue saw a significant rise or fall.
 By grouping sales at monthly level, the analysis produced a clean time-series dataset that could be represented as a line chart.
 - Results show mid‑year volatility and the declining trend suggest market saturation, reduced promotional activity in later months, and diminishing customer retention.
 Stronger engagement and retention strategies need to be implemented because without them, the business continues to lose revenue during mid‑year periods where customers could be reactivated through targeted campaigns and loyalty initiatives.
 - Top performance: February (£3,675), May (£2,775), and November (£2,850) drove the bulk of revenue.